janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

  EVERYTHING IS QUITE PROVISIONAL, I DON'T HAVE IMAGE DIAGRAM YET and has not been assembled yet, when I have all the pieces I will soldering and update this page

-  I control away from home, the camera have a lot of lag, must to have patience outside home, but I can control speed as I want with a light pwm component.
+  I control away from home, the camera have a lot of lag, must to have patience, but I can control speed as I want with a light pwm component.

 QUESTIONS: